Dorothy Stratten: Legacy

 Stratten's murder was depicted in two films.
 In the made-for-television Death of a Centerfold: The Dorothy Stratten Story (1981), Jamie Lee Curtis portrayed Stratten and Bruce Weitz played Paul Snider.
 Bob Fosse's feature film Star 80 (1983) starred Mariel Hemingway as Stratten and Eric Roberts as Snider.

 In 1983, film critic Vincent Canby wrote "Miss Stratten possessed a charming screen presence and might possibly have become a first-rate comedienne with time and work".

 In December 1988, at age 49, Bogdanovich married Stratten's sister, Louise, who was 20.
 Bogdanovich had paid for Louise's private schooling and modeling classes following Stratten's death.
 They divorced in 2001 after being married for 13 years.

 Singer-songwriter Bryan Adams, along with co-writer Jim Valance, wrote the song "The Best Was Yet to Come" as the closing track for Adams' 1983 LP Cuts Like a Knife as a dedication to Dorothy Stratten.
 Adams also co-wrote with Lindsay Mitchell of the Canadian band Prism the track "Cover Girl" for their greatest hits collection All the Best From Prism (1980), which had not appeared on any prior album.

-Bush's song "Dead Meat" is written in her memory. and "Californication" by the Red Hot Chili Peppers makes reference to her.
+Bush's song "Dead Meat" is written in her memory.
+"Californication" by the Red Hot Chili Peppers makes reference to her.

-Actress Nicola Peltz portrays Stratten in the Hulu miniseries, Welcome to Chippendales.
+Actress Nicola Peltz portrays Stratten in the 2022 Hulu miniseries Welcome to Chippendales.